Creamy Gochujang Udon Noodles for a Fast Spicy Dinner

 - 1 green onion, chopped

-- Grated Parmesan cheese, to taste
+- Grated parmesan cheese, for topping

-- 1 egg yolk (optional)
+- 1 egg yolk, optional

 Instructions

-- Add the cooked udon noodles to the pan and toss until evenly coated in the creamy sauce.
+- Add the cooked udon noodles to the pan and toss until evenly coated in the creamy gochujang sauce.

 Notes